greenenergycorp/dnp3/README.markdown

 installation time and complexity to a minimum.
 We make use of the "buildr" tool to automate uploading the jar to the repository.

-### Install JDK ###

-The Java Developers Kit is used to build Java bindings.
-Install the Java 6 JDK

-Set the JAVA_HOME directory to the install path of your JDK version.

-### Deploying the jar ###

-There are 2 tasks for deploying the jar:

-- dnp3java:install : copies the file to your local maven repository (doesn't overwrite an existing build so delete that library first)
-- dnp3java:upload  : uploads the file to the remote maven repository (this should generally only be done by the build server)

 ## Building the libraries and tests ##

 Use rake to build.
 To see a list of targets and their descriptions, type: